|+49 7541 708-367|

 |+49 7541 708-2367|

 As in the past, ultralights continue to be the area of general aviation that is experiencing the strongest demand.
-This is also where the spectrum of different aircraft on offer is at its broadest: gliders, powered aircraft and gyrocopters have been available in the ultralight category for some time.
+This is also where the spectrum of different aircraft on offer is at its broadest: gliders, powered aircrafts and gyrocopters have been available in the ultralight category for some time.
 Now, in Germany they are being joined by ultralight helicopters for the first time.
 In late November 2016, the upper chamber of the German parliament, the Bundesrat, gave the green light for the introduction of a special ultralight helicopter category.
 Initial insights and information about the exact specifications of these helicopters and what the possible requirements for pilot training will look like will be provided by the Deutscher Aero Club (German Aero Club) and the Deutscher Ultraleichtflugverband e.V.
 (German Ultralight Aircraft Association).
 Several European manufacturers of ultralight helicopters, which are already permitted to operate in France and Italy, will also present their helicopters, as will German manufacturers.

 The trend towards ultralight gyrocopters is also continuing.
 These will be on display at the AERO in every configuration imaginable: one and two-seaters, open and closed, in tandem and side-by-side configurations.
 New gyrocopter models will also be exhibited.